Couple in the showroom signing paperwork and buying new car

 What If I Buy a Brand-New Car?

 New cars generally cost more to insure because they have a high actual cash value (ACV).
-However, if your vehicle is equipped with the latest safety features and upgrades, you may qualify for discounts to help lower your premium.
+However, if your vehicle is equipped with the latest safety features and upgrades, you may qualify for auto insurance discounts to help lower your premium.

 Mercury Team